tmscarla/k-means-parallel/README.md

 ## Dataset
 The first line of the dataset must contain the values of the initial paramenters, with the following order:
 <p align="center">
-no. point dimension, no. clusters, max iterationså
+no. point dimension, no. clusters, max iterations
 </p>
 Then, each line refers to point dimensions values.
 You can create your own dataset where the dimension values of each point are randomly assigned.